Audio Technica AT-LP3 Test & Review

 - Accessories Included: AT91R Dual Moving Magnet stereo cartridge with replaceable stylus; 1/2″ mount universal headshell; power cord; 45 RPM adapter; removable hinged dust cover; 4 mm rubber mat

-User manual fro this turntable can be viewed or downloaded here: Audio Technica AT-LP3 User Manual
+User manual for this turntable can be viewed or downloaded here: Audio Technica AT-LP3 User Manual

 Here is a detailed video how to setup this great turntable for the best sound possible: